What will I study?

 If you are taking Criminology as a minor, you must complete:

-- One level 1 compulsory subject (usually first year)
+- One level 1 elective subject (usually first year)

-- 12.5 points (usually one subjects) of level 2 compulsory subjects
+- 12.5 points (usually one subject) of level 2 core subjects

-- 37.5 points (usually three subjects) of level 2 or level 3 elective subjects
+- 25 points (usually two subjects) of level 3 elective subjects

 Some of our students use breadth to explore creative interests or topics they have always been curious about.
 Others used breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.